How Long Do You Have to Pay Off Student Loans?

 How Long to Pay Off Student Loans

-How long do you have to pay off student loans under the Standard Repayment Plan ?
-If you don’t consolidate your federal student loans, the typical term will last 10 years.
-You’ll pay a set amount every month and may pay less overall for the student loan because of the relatively short loan term.
+You have 10 years to pay off your student loans under the Standard Repayment Plan.
+You’ll pay a set amount every month (minimum $50) and may pay less overall for the student loan because of the relatively short loan term.
 (Many income-driven repayment plans, for comparison, can have terms of up to 25 years!)

 For most federal student loans, the standard repayment option includes a six-month grace period that allows recent graduates to get a head start on finding a job.
-The clock starts ticking the moment you graduate or leave school, or if you fall below half-time student enrollment.
-The loans that offer a student loan grace period include:
+The clock starts ticking the moment you graduate, leave school, or fall below half-time enrollment.
+Loans that offer a student loan grace period include:

 • Direct Subsidized Loans